responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 However, this technique tends to exarcerbate the models' **overconfidence** in their predictions.
-Discrepancies between confidence and prediction accuracy are acceptable in domains such as e-commerce recommendations, but high stake applications such as medical diagnosis or nuclear safety require an accurate **confidence score**.
+Discrepancies between confidence and prediction accuracy are acceptable in domains such as e-commerce recommendations, but high stake applications such as medical diagnosis or nuclear safety require an accurate **confidence score**, where robustness and reliability are critical.

 **This is the idea behind calibration: the model's confidence in its prediction must truly reflect its own prediction accuracy.**
+Well-calibrated models do not just inspire trust; they also contribute to **fairer decision-making**, by ensuring that predictions are accompanied by reliable confidence estimates, which can help reduce biased or unjust outcomes.

 Merging data augmentation and calibration is challenging.
 The first is prone to create **manifold intrusion**, where synthetic data with a given label conflicts with original data of another class.
-The second is known to **constrain the accuracy** of the predictions.
+The second is known to **constrain the accuracy** of the predictions, and can increase computational cost—raising concerns about sustainability and frugality, especially when training large-scale models.

 To handle these challenges, Quentin Bouniot and Pavlo Mozharovskyi have conducted under the direction of Florence d'Alché-Buc an extensive study on one of the